Our Emergency Assistance Program (Emergency Relief) provides a safety net for people who are experiencing immediate or imminent financial hardship.

 Individuals and families living within Western Australia who are experiencing financial hardship may be eligible for Emergency Assistance where:

-- The crisis can be verified as genuine (e.g. evidence of an unpaid or impending bill)
+- The crisis can be verified as genuine (e.g. evidence of an unpaid or upcoming bill).

-- The individual does not have the financial means to meet the expense
+- The individual does not have the financial means to meet basic expenses.

 How Can the Emergency Assistance Program be Accessed?